Full Body Workouts

 • Rest: 30 seconds between sets

-• Form Cue: Keep your elbows directly under your shoulders and engage your glutes.
+• Form Cue: Keep your body in a straight line; engage your core and squeeze your glutes.

-• Modification: Drop to your knees for an easier version or extend one arm forward for a harder version.
+• Modification: Drop your knees for an easier version.
+Add arm reach or leg lifts for a harder version.

 • Sets: 3 sets